Skip to main content

 1.3 Check to see if your Raspberry Pi is underpowered.
 Ensure your RPi power supply is rated for at least 3 amps

-• If you're using a print farm Hub (Rock64), then you can skip this step.
+• If you purchased a Print Farm Hub, then you can skip this step.

 • You can tell your Pi is underpowered if it continuously cycles through reboot (flickers rapidly for 5-10s, turns off, and repeats the flicker).